 • Fascinating 120-page book sheds light on their expedition and shows countryside untouched by modern life

-New Books for June
+New books for June

-Art Space Portsmouth – 40th anniversary
+Art Space Portsmouth, 40th anniversary

-Just picked up their shiny new catalogue – great working with the team at Brougham road – Thanks to Kate Street and Steve Buggle for making it such an easy ride – check out the link below for more info on the private view this weekend.
+Just picked up their shiny new catalogue.
+Great working with the team at Brougham Road.
+Thanks to Kate Street and Steve Buggle for making it such an easy ride.
+Check out the link below for more info on the private view this weekend.

-Travels with my Sketchbook – David Charsley – all profits going to St Michaels Hospice, available on Amazon very soon
+From David Charsley with all profits going to St Michaels Hospice.
+Available on Amazon very soon

 Poetry collection for kids